-Just a quick update on what´s now available in my online stores, wensleydale fleece wise.
+Just a quick update on what´s now available, wensleydale fleece wise.
 There is still a good 25lbs of raw fleece to be washed and sorted.
 There will be less natural black fleece available than I thought, as the majority of the black wool has turned out to be a dark silver grey – yep, that can happen too. :o) If you have a very greasy black fleece there is no way of telling whether it will remain black/dark brown, or if it will turn into a grey beauty.
 The wool is first class, truly.
 I am very happy with the quality and the curls, most of them are just not black…..
-Hopefully there will be another natural black fleece arriving later on this year with a last bulk around October, let´s wait and see.
-Here are my natural colour and handpainted wensleydale beauties that I have distributed in my DaWanda shop(prices in Euros), and my etsy store (prices in US$):
+Hopefully there will be another natural black fleece arriving later on this year with a last bulk around October, let´s wait and see:

 Man, I am really beginning to suffer from these heatwaves that keep coming from North Africa, they are just too much for me.
 Yesterday we had another 40 degrees Celsius (104 Fahrenheit) with an unbearably thick and humid air, keeping me incapacitated and unable to turn on the stove for new dye batches….
 3 nights ago we were blessed with a very heavy thunderstorm and pouring rain, clearing the air wonderfully and leaving the remaining storm clouds hanging in the valley